mayureshagashe2105/GSoC-22-TensorFlow-Resources-and-Notebooks/README.md

 - [x] MLPs with JAX (Batch_mode)
 - [x] CNNs with JAX
 - [x] ViTs with JAX-Flax.
-- [ ] Apply the ViT to the Segmentation task.

 ### Week 6:
 #### Tasks